Foxeeeee/isyara-backend/README.md

 ## Overview

 This project is a RESTful API built with Express.js.
-It provides backend functionality for **Isyara**, an application designed to bridge communication gaps for individuals with speech impairments by translating sign language into readable or audible formats.
+It provides backend functionality for **Isyara**, an application designed to bridge communication gaps for individuals with speech impairments by translating sign language into readable or formats.
 The API supports seamless CRUD operations, adheres to RESTful principles.

 ## Installation